This is a copy of our safeguarding policy and procedure:

 6.12 Information must then be forwarded to the Safeguarding team.
 If the concern involves a volunteer or staff member a copy must also be sent to the HR and volunteering team as applicable.

-6.13 The Company Secretary will be responsible for reporting concerns to CIB insurer’s and the Charity Commission where the criteria is met for these reports.
+6.13 The Company Secretary will be responsible for reporting concerns to Sight Life’s insurers and the Charity Commission where the criteria is met for these reports.

 6.14 If the initial fact finding suggests that systems in local services such as procedures and safe systems of work need improving to prevent further concerns the manager must record on the fact finding document what action is to be taken and arrange for that action to take place as soon as practicable.